Carlisle United F.C.: 1986–2005: Doldrums

-In the 2001-02 season, the Blues just manage to avoid relegation at the expense of Barnet, safety was achieved in only the second to last game of the season.
+In the 2001–02 season, the Blues just manage to avoid relegation at the expense of Barnet; safety was achieved in only the second to last game of the season.
 Carl Heggs scored the vital goal that secured the point needed in the away game at Lincoln City.
-The highlight of the season was the third round F.A Cup tie at home to Arsenal, the Blues made the Gunners work hard for a 1-0 victory and were unlucky not to grab a replay.
-Improved results on the pitch were overshadowed once again by off the field events which included a failed takeover attempt by Irish Businessman John Courtenay and in April Roddy Collins became the second manager to be dismissed that season by United following a series of outbursts which slammed the Directors of the club and overseeing Carlisle United’s worst start to a season in 46 years.
+The highlight of the season was the third round FA Cup tie at home to Arsenal, the Blues made the Gunners work hard for a 1–0 victory and were unlucky not to grab a replay.
+Improved results on the pitch were overshadowed once again by off the field events which included a failed takeover attempt by Irish businessman John Courtenay and in April Roddy Collins became the second manager to be dismissed that season by United following a series of outbursts criticising the club's directors and overseeing Carlisle United's worst start to a season in 46 years.

-For the fourth time in five seasons, Carlisle narrowly avoided relegation in the 2002-03 season.
+For the fourth time in five seasons, Carlisle narrowly avoided relegation in the 2002–03 season.
 This time 22nd place was just one place above the drop zone, as this was the first season in which two clubs were relegated to the Conference instead of just one.